cse163/book/book_source/source/module-6-efficiency/lesson-18-memory/computer-memory.md

 This can cause problems if your program runs for a long time and slowly builds up a ton of objects.
 You have probably run into this before if you use a browser like Google Chrome or Mozilla Firefox; if you leave too many tabs open for too long, they sometimes cause your computer to freeze up because they use up so much memory after making so many objects!

 Consider the following snippet, that will make a `list` of `Dog` objects.
-It's designed purposefully to crash so if you run it, you will eventually get a memory error after a few seconds.
+It's designed purposefully to crash so if you run it, you will eventually get a memory error after some time.

 ```python
 class Dog: